exonum/exonum-client-anchoring/README.md

 ## Core concepts
-When you initialize new instance of exonum-anchoring, it's automatically start loading anchoring transactions from bitcoin network using driver.
+When you initialize a new instance of exonum-anchoring, it automatically starts loading anchoring transactions from bitcoin network using driver.
 When every part of transactions is loaded - `loaded` event is dispatched.
-When all anchoring transactions is loaded - `synchronized` event is dispatched.
+When all anchoring transactions are loaded - `synchronized` event is dispatched.
 After all anchor transactions are loaded, exonum-anchoring checks availability of new transactions at regular intervals.
 #### Driver
-Driver it's a class, which is provide bitcoin transactions([anchoring transactions](https://exonum.com/doc/advanced/bitcoin-anchoring/)) from HTTP API, to Exonum Anchoring Client.
-By default implemented two driver for [Blocktrail API](https://blocktrail.com) and [Insight API](https://github.com/bitpay/insight-api).
+Driver it's a class, which provides bitcoin transactions([anchoring transactions](https://exonum.com/doc/advanced/bitcoin-anchoring/)) from HTTP API, to Exonum Anchoring Client.
+By default implemented two drivers for [Blocktrail API](https://blocktrail.com) and [Insight API](https://github.com/bitpay/insight-api).
 If you need custom Driver for another API, you can implement it, by extending Driver class.
 #### Provider
-Provider it's a class, which is provide Exonum transactions and blocks from HTTP API, to Exonum Anchoring Client.
+Provider it's a class, which provides Exonum transactions and blocks from HTTP API to Exonum Anchoring Client.

 ## Check validity of blocks and transactions
 ```js